zemaria2000/DR_Comparison/README.md

 ## Different repository possibilities

-The main work, thoroughly described in the repository's paper (<b>not yet available</b>), involved the development of 3 different tests:
+The main work, thoroughly described in the repository's <a href="[https://github.com/zemaria2000/DR_Comparison](https://www.scitepress.org/PublicationsDetail.aspx?ID=Lc8ZXRui3mI=&t=1)" target="_blank">paper</a>, involved the development of 3 different tests:

 1. Assessing the influence of different DR approaches with varying numbers of reduced features on classifier performance;
 2. Evaluating classifier fitting and prediction times for different dataset dimensions;